 - In the Appdome SSO+ Suite, enable Direct Broker

-5. When finished, click Fuse My App.
+- When finished, click Built My App.

-The technology behind Fuse My App has two major elements – (1) a micro service architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add SSO and Direct Broker capabilities to the mobile app in seconds.
+The technology behind Build My App has two major elements – (1) a microservice architecture filled with 1000s of code sets needed for mobile integrations, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add SSO and Direct Broker capabilities to the mobile app in seconds.
 For example, the technology of Open-ID Connect and Webview authentication, work that ordinarily a developer would need to do.